 A preacher and a writer since 1988, he has been the editor of a weekly, and a writer for a daily newspaper.

 He won the first-place award in News Reporting from the Tennessee Press Association in 2007.

-John preaches for the Grand Blanc, Mich., church and writes for The Fellowship Room and his congregation’s bulletin.
+John works with the Dibrell church near McMinnville, Tenn., and writes for The Fellowship Room and his congregation’s bulletin.

 His articles have been published in The Gospel Advocate, The World Evangelist, and Tennessee Valley Christian.

 John writes on Sundays about Journeys with Jesus.

 Randal and his wife Vicki have lived and worked in Brazil since November, 1984.
 They have three married children and five grandchildren.
 He and his son Joel coordinate Forthright Press, which publishes Forthright Magazine, Fellowship Room, and BrotherhoodNews.com, as well as other sites and offerings.

 Randal says his piece on Mondays with Final Phase.